The B.S. in Game Design is part of The Media School, which is housed within the College of Arts and Sciences.

 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.

-Game Design students are encouraged to join International Game Developers Association (IGA).
+Game Design students are encouraged to join the International Game Developers Association (IGDA).
 There is a chapter of this organization in Indianapolis.
 You can also read about new developments in the game industry at Gamasutra: The Art and Business of Making Games.